patan4ik/kraken-portfolio-tracker/README.md

 API_KEY=your_key_here
 API_SECRET=your_secret_here
 ```
-Important: Never commit your real API keys to GitHub.
+**Important:** ⚠️ Never commit your real API keys to GitHub.
 This file is excluded via .gitignore.

 ## Git Hygiene